 Other sights include:

-which was built in 560 AD and renovated in the 13th century.
+Built in 560 AD and renovated in the 13th century.
 It was built in the Romanesque style and has a separate bell tower which was later (1585) turned into a defence tower.
 Underneather this tower there is a Roman swimming pool which dates back to the 1st century BC.

-which is the name given to the maze of tunnels which run underneath the town.
+The name given to the maze of tunnels which run underneath the town.
 They were constructed in the 6th and 5th centuries BC as a form of drainage for rain water.

 Placed by the American magazine 'Forbes' at the number one position in their list of 'Europe's Most Idyllic Places to Live', Gaiole in Chianti is certainly worth a visit.